 The High Courts are directed to look for the undertrial prisoners who are unable to comply with the bail conditions and take appropriate action in light of Section 440 of the Code to facilitate their release.

 Bail applications ought to be disposed of within a period of two weeks except if the provisions mandate otherwise, with the exception being an intervening application.
-Applications for anticipatory bail are expected to be disposed of within a period of six weeks, with the exception of any intervening application.
+Applications for anticipatory bail are expected to be disposed of within six weeks, except for any intervening application.

 9. Daughter’s right to inherit self-acquired property